kj851/CloudPulse/README.md

 1. Use the desktop launcher to open the app window (MacOS and Windows).
 2. Select cloud provider, query type, and date ranges in the sidebar.
-3. Enable forecasting or mock data for local testing.
+3. Enable forecasting and mock data for local testing.
+4. Use the tips section to apply optimizations.
+5. Set up alerts for budget thresholds.

 ## Contributing